molejar/pyFDT/README.md

 This python module is usable for manipulation with [Device Tree Data](https://www.devicetree.org/) and primary was created for [i.MX Smart-Boot Tool](https://github.com/molejar/pyIMX/blob/master/doc/imxsb.md)

-> Some parts in this module have been reused from https://github.com/superna9999/pyfdt project.
+> Some parts in this module have been inspired from: //github.com/superna9999/pyfdt project.

 Dependencies